Know your rights (KYR)

 A Know Your Rights Card is a small wallet-sized card that you can download, print, complete, and keep with you to communicate your rights.

-As discussed in the resources linked below, if you find yourself interacting with an I.C.E. officer in any location including your workplace, or out in the community, remember that
+As discussed in the resources linked below, if you find yourself interacting with an immigration officer in any location including your workplace, or out in the community, remember that

 YOU SHOULD: